eclipse-tractusx/policy-hub/README.md

 For **installation** details, please refer to the [README.md](./charts/policy-hub/README.md) of the provided helm chart.

+To see the latest open API specs you can have a look at the [API Hub](https://eclipse-tractusx.github.io/api-hub/policy-hub/).

 ## How to build and run

 Install the [.NET 8.0 SDK](https://www.microsoft.com/net/download).